 There are many different VPNs to choose from, but we recommend ClearVPN.
 ClearVPN is a fast, reliable VPN that’s easy to use.
 And it has a strict no-logging policy, which means that your data will never be stored or shared with third parties.

 To get started with ClearVPN, just head over to the ClearVPN website, download the app and sign up for an account.
-Once you’ve done that, just choose “Secure browsing” shortcut in ClearVPN app and now you can rest assured that your data is safe and secure when you’re using social media.
+Once you’ve done that, just choose “Smart Connection” mode in the ClearVPN app and now you can rest assured that your data is safe and secure when you’re using social media.

 So there you have it — some great tips on how to stay safe on social media!
 As you’ve probably already realized, every bit helps when it comes to social media security, so make sure to follow these tips to keep your information private.
 And if you want an extra layer of protection, don’t forget to use a VPN.
 With ClearVPN, you can easily encrypt your traffic and browse the internet with peace of mind.